-- Chest x-ray surveys of communities, industries, schools, nursing homes, people admitted to hospitals, and other special segments of the population. - Tuberculin skin testing of school children, university and health science students, tuberculosis con- - •Clinics where patients, suspects and contacts report for check-ups and/or drugs. - Drug prophylaxis for people infected with the tuberculosis germ, who are at some risk of developing active disease. - B.C.G. vaccinations for those uninfected with tuberculosis, but, because of their work or environment, who are more likely than others to come in contact with this communicable disease. - Doctors, public health nurses, researchers and educators working year-round to keep this disease in check, seeking new ways to eradicate the problem once and for all, keeping other professions and the
+- Tuberculin skin testing of school children, university and health science students, tuberculosis contacts. - •Clinics where patients, suspects and contacts report for check-ups and/or drugs. - Drug prophylaxis for people infected with the tuberculosis germ, who are at some risk of developing active disease. - B.C.G. vaccinations for those uninfected with tuberculosis, but, because of their work or environment, who are more likely than others to come in contact with this communicable disease. - Doctors, public health nurses, researchers and educators working year-round to keep this disease in check, seeking new ways to eradicate the problem once and for all, keeping other professions and the